 In the US, the collection, storage, and transport of blood and its components are standardized and regulated by the FDA, the AABB (formerly known as the American Association of Blood Banks), and sometimes by state or local health authorities.
-Donor screening includes an extensive questionnaire and health interview; measurement of temperature, heart rate, and BP; and Hb determination.
-Some potential donors are deferred either temporarily or permanently (see Table: Some Reasons for Blood Donation Deferral or Denial).
+Donor screening includes an extensive questionnaire and health interview; measurement of temperature, heart rate, and blood pressure; and hemoglobin (Hb) determination.
+Some potential donors are deferred either temporarily or permanently (see table ).
 Criteria for deferral protect prospective donors from possible ill effects of donation and recipients from disease.

 In standard blood donation, about 450 mL of whole blood is collected in a plastic bag containing an anticoagulant preservative.
 Whole blood or packed RBCs preserved with citrate-phosphate-dextrose-adenine may be stored for 35 days.
 Packed RBCs may be stored for 42 days if an adenine-dextrose-saline solution is added.

 Autologous donation, which is use of the patient’s own blood, is less preferred as a method of transfusion.
-When done before elective surgery, up to 3 or 4 units of whole blood or packed RBCs are collected in the 2 to 3 wk preceding surgery.
+When done before elective surgery, up to 3 or 4 units of whole blood or packed RBCs are collected in the 2 to 3 weeks preceding surgery.
 The patient is then given iron supplements.
 Such elective autologous donation may be considered when matched blood is difficult to obtain because the patient has made antibodies to red cell antigens or has a rare blood type.
 Special blood salvage procedures are also available for collecting and autotransfusing blood shed after trauma and during surgery.

 The addition of a cross-match to ABO/Rh typing and antibody screening increases detection of incompatibility by only 0.01%.
-Therefore, many hospitals are doing computerized electronic cross-matches rather than physical cross-matches in patients who have negative antibody screening.
+Therefore, many hospitals do computerized electronic cross-matches rather than physical cross-matches in a test tube in patients who have negative antibody screening.
 If the recipient has a clinically significant anti-RBC antibody, donor blood is restricted to RBC units negative for the corresponding antigen; further testing for compatibility is done by combining recipient plasma, donor RBCs, and antihuman globulin.
 In recipients without clinically significant anti-RBC antibodies, an immediate spin cross-match, which omits the antiglobulin phase, confirms ABO compatibility.

 “Type and screen” may be requested in circumstances not likely to require transfusion, as in elective surgery.
 The patient’s blood is typed for ABO/Rh antigens and screened for antibodies.
 If antibodies are absent and the patient needs blood, ABO/Rh type specific or compatible RBCs may be released without the antiglobulin phase of the cross-match.
 If an unexpected antibody is present, full testing is required.